Dearly Beloved — Excerpt

 CLEYA

-Oh, Countisia!
+Oh, Tisia!
 A nature that’s never been is reclaimed by your touch!
-More natural than natural, you could gloss dross and verdure fields of glass.
-May as many courtier-flowers attend my lowering as raise me here.
+More natural than natural, you could reclaim Death and verdure fields of glass; may as many courtier-flowers attend my lowering as raise me here.
 Roderick must be proud of nature so re-figured.

 COUNTISIA